-Can I still work with a counselor while in-person classes are suspended?
+Can I work with a counselor virtually?

 What is counseling and will it work for me?